winniewandia/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 9. a script that lists all State objects that contain the letter a from the database hbtn_0e_6_usa
 10. script that prints the State object with the name passed as argument from the database hbtn_0e_6_usa
 11. a script that adds the State object “Louisiana” to the database hbtn_0e_6_usa
+12. a script that changes the name of a State object from the database hbtn_0e_6_usa